 Youth Ceramics

-I designed a 10-week course that teaches elementary school children how to hand-build with clay, introducing basic techniques, safe studio habits, and simple glazing methods.
+I have designed and teach a 10-week course at Art Works Now located in Hyattsville, MD that teaches elementary school children how to hand-build with clay, introducing basic techniques, safe studio habits, and simple glazing methods.
 During the very first class students take a questionnaire asking “What do YOU want to make?”
 I build my course around the results, making every semester unique with different groups of students voting on and completing varied projects.
+I make sure to scaffold the learning, building from the knowledge we gained from one project onto the next.
+I leave lots of room for the natural variability of ability amongst children, especially as fine motor skills are still developing.
+I always encourage students to push themselves out of their comfort zone and be as creative as possible in every sculptural adventure we undertake.
+I’ve previously taught clay sculpting to younger children at Abrakadoodle art camp in Bethesda, MD.

 Experience the full course through the slide show.
 I outline the class structure and expectations, create creativity warm-ups, guide discussions, present demonstrations, and encourage reflections every week.